hardaker/draft-hardaker-dnsop-nsec3-guidance/draft-hardaker-dnsop-nsec3-guidance.md

 ## Iterations

-Generally increasing the number of iterations offers little improved protections for modern machinery.
-Although Section 10.3 of
+NSEC3 records always hash the input domain name at least once.
+The iterations parameter of NSEC3PARAM and NSEC3 records specifies the number of __additional__ iterations to apply.
+The first round of hashing is typically sufficient to discourage _casual_ zone enumeration by all but the most determined parties.

+On the other hand, if someone really wants to expend significant CPU resources to mount an offline dictionary attack on a zone's NSEC3 chain, they'll likely be able to find most of the "guessable" names despite any reasonable additional iteration count.

+Names published in DNS zone files are rarely secret or unpredictable, they are published to be used, and often found in certificate transparency logs, links on web pages, etc., or simply guessed.
+There are diminishing returns and performance costs for any additional hash iterations beyond the first.

-{{RFC5155}} specifies upper bounds for the number hash iterations to use, there is no published guidance on good values to select.
+Although Section 10.3 of {{RFC5155}} specifies upper bounds for the number hash iterations to use, there is no published guidance on good values to select.
 Because hashing provides only moderate protection, as shown recently in academic studies of NSEC3 protected zones (tbd: insert ref), this document recommends using an iteration value of 0 (zero).
-This leaves the creating and verifying hashes with just one application of the hashing algorithm.
+This optimises the generation and verification of hashes by using just one application of the hashing algorithm.

 ## Salt